BobBuildTool/bob/doc/manual/configuration.rst

 root
 ~~~~

-Type: Boolean
+Type: Boolean | String | IfExpression (:ref:`configuration-principle-booleans`)

-Recipe attribute which defaults to False.
-If set to True the recipe is declared
+Recipe attribute which defaults to ``False``.
+If set to ``True`` the recipe is
-a root recipe and becomes a top level package.
-There must be at least one root
+declared a root recipe and becomes a top level package.
+If a string
-package in a project.
+IfExpression is given it is subject to variable expansion and is interpreted as
+boolean according to the rules explained in
+:ref:`configuration-principle-booleans`.

 .. _configuration-recipes-scriptLanguage: